pablote3/basketball-java/aggregator/aggregator-playerBoxScore/README.md

 # aggregator-playerBoxScore

-The aggregator- playerBoxScore application flattens box score data from player perspective.
+The aggregator- playerBoxScore application flattens box score data from the perspective of the player

-####Still Needs to be coded

 ## Getting Started

-Instructions for installing and testing are provided in [aggregator-standing](id:https://github.com/pablote3/basketball-java/tree/master/aggregator/aggregator-standing)
+See parent project [aggregator-parent](id:https://github.com/pablote3/basketball-java/tree/master/aggregator) for instructions on installation and testing

+## *** Still Needs to be coded